 We’ve already discussed risk management, position sizing, and setting a stop-loss.
 However, if you’re actively trading, there’s something crucially important to understand.
 How much risk are you taking in relation to the potential reward?
 How does your potential upside compare to your potential downside?
 In other words, what is your risk/reward ratio?

 In this article, we’ll discuss how to calculate the risk/reward ratio for your trades.

 The risk/reward ratio (R/R ratio or R) calculates how much risk a trader is taking for potentially how much reward.
-In other words, it shows what are the potential rewards for each $1 you risk on an investment.
+In other words, it shows what the potential rewards for each $1 you risk on an investment are.

 The calculation itself is very simple.
 You divide your maximum risk by your net target profit.
 How do you do that?
 First, you look at where you would want to enter the trade.
 Then, you decide where you would take profits (if the trade is successful), and where you would put your stop-loss (if it’s a losing trade).
 This is crucial if you want to manage your risk properly.
 Good traders set their profit targets and stop-loss before entering a trade.